-HCD administers examinations for MH-unit or CM dealer or salesperson licenses at HCD’s headquarters office in Sacramento and at four HCD Registration and Titling District Offices.
+HCD administers examinations for MH-unit or CM dealer or salesperson licenses at HCD’s Codes and Standards Main Office in Sacramento and at three (3) HCD Registration and Titling District Offices.
 The examinations are multiple choice and cover the requirements of the laws and/or regulations specific to the type of license the applicant is requesting.

 The current Occupational Licensing Examination Study Guide (PDF) may be used as a resource in preparing for the Occupational Licensing Examination.
 Other helpful documents include:

 - Information on Manufactured Home Repairs and Sales (PDF)